Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ## Tools

-In Green Energy Hub we need to share and develop our ways of working together - here will be a list of tools used.
+In Green Energy Hub we need to share and develop our ways of working together - here will be a list of tools used for different test activities.

+- CodeCov, see code coverage

+[TODO: Add remaining part of list]

-### Code Coverage
+## Code Coverage

-We are currently using Coverlet in our PR gate to ensure 80% unit test code coverage.
-This is not blocking for PR's - yet - but we would like all to consider how to increase the level of coverage where possible, and also be true to the expectation of challenging your own work and the work of others.
+We are currently using CodeCov in our PR gate to measure code coverage with the ambition of reaching 80 %.
 If you don't reach the target, consider why, what could increase your coverage and have you used different coverage types when designing your unit test.

-#### Types of Code Coverage
+### Types of Code Coverage

+CodeCov uses the following types of coverage:

 - Line Coverage
 100% line coverage are exercised when covering at least one element of each line.

-- Statement Coverage
-100% statement coverage is achieved when covering all statements in the code.

-- Decision Coverage
+- Branch Coverage
-100% Decision Coverage ensures that all possible outcomes of the decision are tested at least once
+100% Branch Coverage ensures that all possible outcomes of a decision are tested at least once

-- Path Coverage
-In contrast to decision coverage, which tests each decision once and only once, path coverage tests a decision multiple times depending on the viable paths.

-- Method Coverage
-100% Method coverage is achieved when all methods have been called

 NB!
-Always compare the result of unit test to expected result
+Always compare the result of unit test to expected result.

-## Metrics

-[TBD]

-## NFR
+## Non-functional requirements

-A catalog of common NFR considerations and targets can be found [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/docs/non-functional-requirements.md).
+A catalog of common non-functional requirements can be found [here](https://github.com/Energinet-DataHub/green-energy-hub/blob/main/docs/non-functional-requirements.md).

 ## Documentation - Standards/structures